 Moonstone is rare in both large size and fine quality, but Indian material with strong body color is abundant and very inexpensive.
 This is fortunate because the material is well cut and very attractive.
 Moonstone with a blue sheen is the most valuable and is rare in stones over 15-20 carats.
 Stones with a silvery or white adularescence are abundant and available in sizes up to hundreds of carats.

-Source/Attribution: Dr. Joel Aram; Don Clark, CSM IMG; Some photos by Barbara Smigel at Artistic Colored Stones
+Source/Attribution: Dr. Joel Arem; Don Clark, CSM IMG; Some photos by Barbara Smigel at Artistic Colored Stones